Best & Worst Subaru Crosstrek Years

 • Cars.com owner ratings

-Next, you’ll find a graph that combines ratings from the above-mentioned sources, offering a clearer view of each model year’s performance.
+Up next, you’ll see a graph that combines ratings from these sources, giving you a rapid snapshot of how each model year compares:

 Subaru Crosstrek Car Smite Score Combined Overall Score

-Following this, a table categorizes each model year into one of three classifications: best, neutral, or worst based on accumulated data.
+Following that, we’ve got a table that sorts each model year into one of three categories: best, neutral, or worst, based on the colossal amount of data we’ve crunched.

 GenerationBest YearsNeutral YearsWorst Years